Cyphostemma uter (Exell & Mendonça) Desc.

-Cyphostemma uter is a deciduous, summer-growing, caudiciform succulent, up to 5 feet (1.5 m) tall, growing from a very stout trunk, branching repeatedly from apex and forming a much branched, low tree.
+Cyphostemma uter is a deciduous, summer-growing, caudiciform succulent, up to 5 feet (1.5 m) tall, growing from a very stout trunk, branching repeatedly from the apex and forming a much-branched, low tree.
 The caudex is swollen, up to 2 feet (60 cm) in diameter, with dull white to orange bark.
-The stems are up to 1 feet (30 cm) in diameter.
+The stems are up to 1 foot (30 cm) in diameter.
 The leaves are fleshy, green, 5-foliolate, crowded at end of branches, hairy with undulate, serrated margins and up to 3.2 inches (8 cm) long and wide.
 The flowers are greenish-yellow, arranged in cymes and appear in summer.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 45 °F (+7.2 °C).

 Wild Grape is a very sought-after plant for the garden, as are other caudiciform plants such as Baobabs, Adeniums, and Tylecodons.
 They make superb container or open garden subjects in and around the garden, especially around swimming pools and courtyards.
 Because this species grows mainly in the summer, plants must be kept dry during the colder winter months.
 They are ideal accent plants for a rockery or may be planted in a large container on a sunny protected patio.